RodriCabrera/musical-gear-api/README.md

 ### Features

-- **Musical Gear Management**: Add, edit, and delete guitars, pedals, and amplifiers from your collection.
+- **Musical Gear Management**: Add, edit, and delete instruments, pedals, and amplifiers from your collection.
 - **Maintenance Tracking**: Track maintenance tasks and schedules for each instrument.

 ### Getting Started